CondorcetVote/Documentation-Book/docs/3.AsPhpLibrary/8.ExtendingCondorcet/ExtendingCandidateAndVotes.md

 # Extending Candidate & Vote Class

  Vote & Candidate classes are ready to be extended.
+But no interface is provided due to the high complexity.

  ```php
 use CondorcetPHP\Condorcet\Candidate;